Kiersten lives in New Orleans, LA and graduated with her masters degree in Ecology and Evolutionary Biology from Tulane University in 2019.

 About Kilimanjaro Plant

-Kilimanjaro Plant is a super rare houseplant 🌿 that needs very little water to thrive.
+Kilimanjaro Plant is a relatively rare houseplant 🌿 that needs very little water to thrive.
 They do best in abundant sunlight ☀ and should be less than 3 feet from a window.

 Kilimanjaro Plant likes soil that is extremely well-draining.
 Your plant shouldn't need added fertilizers if you repot each time it doubles in size.